Natooz/MidiTok/docs/train.rst

 Methods
 ------------------------

-A tokenizer can be trained with the :py:func:`miditok.MIDITokenizer.train` method.
+A tokenizer can be trained with the :py:func:`miditok.MusicTokenizer.train` method.
 After being trained, the tokenizer will automatically encode the token ids with its model when tokenizing music files.

 Trained tokenizers can be saved and loaded back (:ref:`Save / Load tokenizer`).

-.. autofunction:: miditok.MIDITokenizer.train
+.. autofunction:: miditok.MusicTokenizer.train
     :noindex:

-.. autofunction:: miditok.MIDITokenizer.encode_token_ids
+.. autofunction:: miditok.MusicTokenizer.encode_token_ids
     :noindex:

-.. autofunction:: miditok.MIDITokenizer.decode_token_ids
+.. autofunction:: miditok.MusicTokenizer.decode_token_ids
     :noindex: